DevExCodeHub/cities-from-space/README.md

 ## 1. Clone the repo

-Clone the `cities-from-space` repo locally.
+Download or clone the `cities-from-space` repo locally.
 In a terminal, run:

 ```
 $ git clone https://github.com/IBM/cities-from-space